 A high-quality kitchen tap made from solid brass.
 This model has two independent outlets and a 360-degree swivel spout.
 To swap between the different spray modes (stream and spray), you simply rotate the head of the tap.

-Click here to buy the Arputhy 3 Way Kitchen Taps.
+Click here to buy the Arputhy 3 Way Kitchen Taps, or shop deals on eBay.

 How to install a kitchen tap